CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 ### Configure a NetQ Agent to Limit Switch CPU Usage

 While not typically an issue, you can restrict the NetQ Agent from using more than a configurable amount of the CPU resources.
-This setting requires Cumulus Linux versions 3.6 or later or 4.1.0 or later to be running on the switch.
+This setting requires Cumulus Linux versions 3.6.x, 3.7.x or 4.1.0 or later to be running on the switch.

 For more detail about this feature, refer to this [Knowledge Base article]({{<ref "knowledge-base/Configuration-and-Usage/Cumulus-NetQ/NetQ-Agent-CPU-Utilization-on-Cumulus-Linux-Switches">}}).